Last Updated: December 4, 2021

 Of course, neither arts nor any other single silver bullet will apply to all neighborhood revitalization situations.
 But we think you improve your chances if you pick a communications strategy, periodically re-evaluate it, and systematically work on getting specific message points across rather than simply trying to do everything everywhere.

 Now we just used some fancy terms, so let's be clear that you don't have to have a lot of training to generate a "communications strategy."
 When you are just starting down this path, don't let anyone tell you that you must have an elaborate written communications plan either.
 But you should be able to make a list of the five to ten most important points you want people to remember about your neighborhood.

 Spend half an hour at a neighborhood association meeting brainstorming what those points should be, and then assign a committee to argue about the merits of each one.
 Or use your executive committee for a change.

-After you have the most important points safely on one or two computers, then think about the most advantageous words and phrases to use to convey each point.
+After you have the most important points safely recorded on one or two computers, then think about the most advantageous words and phrases to use to convey each point.
 Re-write your important points until you have your key messages down pat.

 If you know what points you're trying to communicate through traditional or social media, it will be easier to evaluate whether the effort is worthwhile for time-honored neighborhood favorites, including: